 8. Check special characters in data

-Some records will require special characters, while some don’t.
-So if you want to avoid entry of special characters in your database, you have two ways.
-One is to totally disallow the use of any type of special characters and the other one is to allow it, but only on specific fields.
-If you have decided to allow special characters, see to it that you check how they will appear in your records as these special characters might look differently once they are in your database.
-Maintaining good quality data requires a lot of work, but it is an investment that is worth taking, especially for businesses.
-Data cleaning will need a team of people who are dedicated to helping you make the most of your data.
-If you think this is something that you should outsource, Assivo can handle your data cleansing needs for you.
-Schedule a consultation with us and let us help you set up a data cleansing solution that is perfect for your business.
+Some records will require special characters.
+If you want to avoid entry of special characters in your database, you have two options.
+One is to completely prevent the entry of any special characters and the other one is to allow the characters but only in specific fields.
+If you decided to allow special characters, check how they will appear in your records since they might look differently once they are in your database.